 - If you have a multi-sheet data source, for example an Excel file that has data in multiple sheets, you can access the data in the other sheets when modelling your data source.
 After bringing in your multi-sheet data source, double-click a column to select it.
 You can select the sheet you want to add data from by using the Sheet drop-down menu on the right side.
 You can use this drop-down to switch between sheets when writing formulas and creating models.
 (See below.)

 Setting properties for a modelled data source

-The Properties panel, that displays on the right when editing a modelled data source, is used to select general settings for your modelled data source, including the following:
+The Properties panel, that displays on the right, is used to select general settings for your modelled data source, including the following:

 - Name: Type a name for your modelled data source here.
 You can also hover and click on the title at the top-left of your page to name your modelled data source.
-The name you choose will display for your modelled data in the Klip Editor and help you identify your modelled data source in your list of data sources.
+The name you choose will display for your modelled data in the Klip Editor and in your PowerMetric and help you identify your modelled data source in your list of data sources.

 - Description: Type a description for your modelled data source here to identify its purpose.

 - Column Names: Choose the row number that contains the title of your data columns from the drop-down list.